engagingnewsproject/misinfo-dashboard/README.md

 #### Emulator log files

 Emulator creates log files (`firebase-debug.log` & `ui-debug.log`) when you boot up the emulator.
 No need to push those with git.

+#### Export your local emulator data

+The Firebase emulator allows you to export data from your running emulator instance.
+If you want to stash a baseline set of data, auth profiles you have set up in your running emulator instance.

+`firebase emulators:export ./emulator-data`

+This command will export the running emulator instance's auth profiles, firestore data and storage files to the `/emulator-data` folder. **Recommended** to not commit the `/emulator-data` changed files as to not alter the baseline Emulator data.

 ## Firebase Functions